 POOL CUE WRAP

 It is very important to have a solid grip on your cue that feels comfortable in your hand to make your best shot.
 This is what cue wraps are all about.
 Most wraps are leather material or Irish linen.
 If your hands tend to sweat more frequently while playing, it is better to use the Irish linen wrapped cue types instead of leather.
 Irish linen wrap type is best for sweat absorption.
 However, if you prefer a luxury and smooth feel, leather is a good option to consider.
-Many pool cues come without wraps if you prefer not to have one.
+Many billiard cues come without wraps if you prefer not to have one.

 POOL CUE FOREARM

 The forearm is the part between the wrap and the collar of a pool cue.
 It is usually the same material as the shaft which is Hard Rock Maple.
-Most pool cues come with regular non-stylish forearms.
+Most billiards cues come with regular non-stylish forearms.
 Forearms that have inlays and other different special patterns on them tend to be more expensive in price for their luxurious designs and how cool they look.
 Some designs help with aiming like diamonds inlays and other designs.
 However, it is not a must-have type of thing.

 POOL CUE BUTT SLEEVE